bperel/silex2swagger/Readme.md

 * Bump PHP requirements to PHP 5.6

 ### v3.0.1
+* Fix bug where controller classes need to be compared using FQCN
 * Allow to share parameters and responses within a controller [#9]